 Gianni Mimmo, soprano saxophone / I

-In an absolutely unusual lined up sextet, Sestetto Internazionale delivers intriguing inventive, fresher, refined instant compositions.
-It was the Finnish saxophonist Harri Sjöström who compiled this group in 2015 for a tour of Finland.
-His European fellow musicians are the Finnish accordionist Veli Kujala, the Italian soprano saxophonist Gianni Mimmo, the British violinist Alison Blunt and the Berlin-based Achim Kaufmann and Ignaz Schick on piano and turntables.
+The Sestetto Internazionale is a group with a very unusual lineup.
+It was Finnish sax player Harri Sjöström who brought together this sextet for a tour of Finland in 2015.
+His European colleagues are the Finnish accordionist Veli Kujala, the Italian soprano saxophonist Gianni Mimmo, the British violinist Alison Blunt as well as Achim Kaufmann and Ignaz Schick from Berlin on piano and turntables respectively.

 Nate Wooley, trumpet

 Lotte Anker, alto saxophone

 After the critical success of knknighgh's first CD Minimalist Poetry, Nate Wooley is back with a concept that expands not only the minimalist/maximalist compositional technique of the first recording, but does so with a new cast of characters: Lotte Anker on saxophone, Felix Henkelhausen on bass, and Dré Hočevar returning on drums.